phac-nml/irida/doc/developer/tools/pipelines/index.md

 ### 2. IRIDA Workflow Definition

 In order to integrate the Galaxy workflow with IRIDA, two files must be defined: (a) a **Workflow Structure** and (b) a **Workflow Description** file.
 Both these files should be placed in a directory structure defining the name and version of the workflow.
-For example, for the SNVPhyl pipeline, version **0.1** the directory structure should look like:
+For example, for the SNVPhyl pipeline version **0.1**, the directory structure should look like:

 ```
 SNVPhyl